Out-of-State Voluntary Disclosure Program

 • Any person holding or who held a seller's permit.

-To request an opinion as to whether or not the CDTFA would approve a voluntary disclosure request or to discuss your eligibility for consideration under the Voluntary Disclosure Program, please contact the Voluntary Disclosure Specialist at the following address:
+To request an opinion as to whether or not CDTFA would approve a voluntary disclosure request or to discuss your eligibility for consideration under the Voluntary Disclosure Program, please contact the Voluntary Disclosure Specialist at the following address:

 California Department of Tax and Fee Administration